-A full HUD-required briefing will be conducted for applicant families who are determined to be eligible for assistance.

-MHA will not issue a voucher to a family unless the household representative has attended a briefing and signed the voucher.
+- A. A full HUD-required briefing will be conducted for applicant families who are determined to be eligible for assistance. - B. MHA will not issue a voucher to a family unless the head of household has attended a briefing and signed the voucher.

-C. TERM OF VOUCHER [24 CFR 982.303, 982.54(d)(11)]
+7.3 TERM OF VOUCHER [24 CFR 982.303, 982.54(d)(11)]

-During the briefing session, each household will be issued a voucher which represents a contractual agreement between MHA and the family specifying the rights and responsibilities of each party.
-It does not constitute admission to the program which occurs when the lease and contract become effective.
-The voucher is valid for a period of at least sixty60 calendar days from the date of issuance.
-The family must submit a Request for Approval of the Tenancy (RTA) within the 60-day period.
+- A. During the briefing session, each household will be issued a voucher which represents a contractual agreement between MHA and the family specifying the rights and responsibilities of each party. - B. Voucher issuance does not constitute admission to the program which occurs when the lease and contract become effective. - C. The voucher is valid for a period of 90 days from the date of issuance.
+The family must submit a Request for Approval of the Tenancy (RTA) within the 90-day period. - D. If the date of expiration falls on a day in which MHA is closed, the expiration date is extended to the following business day. - E. If an applicant or tenant misses two scheduled voucher briefings the voucher will be voided and the housing assistance will be denied or terminated. - F. If the voucher has expired the family will be denied assistance.